The Morphospace of Consciousness: A Morphospace of Consciousness

-As evident from our discussions above, consciousness research draws insights from a variety of disciplines such as clinical neuroscience, synthetic biology, artificial intelligence and cognitive robotics.
-Taken together, this suggests at least three complexity types that can be associated to consciousness: autonomous complexity, computational complexity and social complexity.
+As evident from our discussions above, consciousness research draws insights from a variety of disciplines such as clinical neuroscience, synthetic biology, artificial intelligence, evolutionary biology and cognitive robotics.
+Taken together, this suggests at least three complexity types (see figure 2 and table 1) that can be associated to consciousness: autonomous complexity, computational complexity and social complexity.
 As a generic definition of a system's complexity ${\cal C}$, we define

 which is a measure of information generated by the dynamics of a system as a whole (${\cal I}_{substrate}$) minus the sum of that generated by its parts.
 While this is similar in spirit to integrated information discussed in an earlier section, it is generically defined for specifying substrate-specific complexity.
 This provides a general framework that includes the possibility of several different types of complexity, among which, ${\cal C}_{Autonomous}$, ${\cal C}_{Computational}$ and ${\cal C}_{Social}$ will be relevant for labelling states of consciousness.